semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 **Bias**

 There is a bias here.
-[We don't know the unknown unkowns.]
 I am telling this story based on my experience.
-This doesn't necessarily mean that I was on the front page since my writing was [great].
+This doesn't necessarily mean that I was on the front page since my writing was really great.
 This is just a postmortem.
 I am just telling this story because I wish I had known things before I made to the front page.
 I am sure that I lost several readers just because the reading experience sucked.
 I am sorry for that.

-If your submission is good and could not make to the front page, it would go unnoticed.
+If you submit one of your writings and could not make to the front page, don't just give up.
 There are stories to be told.
 Some could go unnoticed.
 Alas there is no framework to fix that.
 We rely solely on the judgment of online readers at the time of the submission.

 If you believe that you have a story to be told.
 Don't just give up.
 This is what I wish I had known before making to the front page.

 **Conclusion**

-I didn't make any money.
-It is OK, it was not what I was looking for, but I learned a lot in the process.
+I learned a lot from being on the front page of Hacker News.
 All from the readers, directly or indirectly.
 I also got thousands of visitors and hundreds of regular readers, which I believe is the best thing a writer could ask for.

 If you put your work out and be vulnerable, people would go out of their way to help you.